-Go to Call Center > IVR > IVR and select Switch (if necessary) to switch to the expandable/collapsable screen.
+- 1. Go to Call Center > IVR > IVR. - 2.
+To switch to the expandable/collapsable screen, click Switch .

 Here you can view the IVR tree that has been created.
 When fully expanded, this is what the full IVR tree looks like: